-We are a clinical-stage, vertically-integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy and exosome technology.
-We also provide strategic advisory and outsourcing services to facilitate and enhance our clients' growth, development, as well as competitiveness in healthcare and CellTech industry markets.
+We are a clinical-stage, vertically-integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy, exosome technology, as well as COVID-19 related diagnostics and therapeutics.
+We also provide strategic advisory and outsourcing services to facilitate and enhance our clients' growth and development, as well as competitiveness in healthcare and CellTech industry markets.
 Through our subsidiary structure with unique integration of verticals from innovative R&D to automated bioproduction and accelerated clinical development, we are establishing a leading role in the fields of cellular immunotherapy (including CAR-T/NK), exosome technology (ACTEXTM), and regenerative therapeutics.